 An education administration salary is dependent on the specific position and location of the role.
 For example, a college dean of a major university will likely make more than a high school principal located in a small town.
-However, the U.S. Bureau of Labor Statistics showed the median annual wage for elementary, middle, and high school principals to be $95,310 as of May 2018.
-The low-end earnings of the data provided reflected a salary closer to $61,000 and the higher-end earnings reflected wages of approximately $145,000 annually.

-While teachers have summers off, the salary for education administrators account for a year-round schedule of work.
+While teachers have summers off, the base salary for education administrators account for a year-round schedule of work.
 They are committed to the role during evenings and weekends throughout the school year.
-In addition to the regular day-to-day operations, they must attend all school functions and athletic events, as well as board meetings and parent-teacher conferences.
-In short, the role of a school administrator can be looked at as one that is “on-call” for the school district and must manage several responsibilities at once.
+In addition to the regular day-to-day operations, they typically must attend all school functions and athletic events, as well as board meetings and parent-teacher conferences.
+In short, the role of a school administrator can be looked at as one that is “on-call” for the school district and must manage several responsibilities at once.1

 Though salaries may fluctuate, for anyone who enters the world of education, value is often gained through the rewarding experience of shaping students’ lives and helping them to excel.

 Role of an Education Administrator

 A school administrator wears many hats.
 The role requires someone who is an excellent communicator who can create and implement plans both individually and collaboratively.
 This position in school administration involves balancing budgets, creating school policies, dealing with student affairs, planning out an academic year, and hiring and overseeing faculty.
 Depending on if the role is on a collegiate level, the responsibilities may include student recruitment, student housing decisions, and other areas that affect campus life.1